Home Climbing Areas Climbing Routes Guidebooks Free Topos Photos Forum

 Photo: Chris McNamara

-Zion Canyon has the most big walls in the United States and is arguably the country's most beautiful big wall destination.
-There are hundreds of Grade IV big walls in the 800-1500 foot tall range and more than a few taller than 2000 feet.
+Zion Canyon has the most big walls in the United States and is arguably the country's most beautiful big wall and multi-pitch free climbing destination.
+There are hundreds of Grade IV climbs in the 800-1500 foot tall range and more than a few taller than 2000 feet.
 Some climbs are "sport wall climbs" meaning there is almost no approach and you can bail at any point on solid anchors.
 Other climbs involve intense bushwhacking through cactus-covered slopes followed by massive commitment on a week-long climb followed by a nasty descent.
 And of course, there are a lot of climbs in between these two extremes.

 This ain't Yosemite!
 A lot of experienced granite climbers are terrified when they first climb here.
 It's hard to know exactly how strong the rock is so even bomber placements are sometimes suspect.
-It's not that the rock is terrible-it's usually just a little lower quality than Indian Creek-its just takes a little getting used to.
+It's not that the rock is terrible--it's usually just a little lower quality than Red Rocks or Indian Creek--it just takes a little getting used to.
 You place more gear than you would in solid Yosemite granite and you must develop a sense when the rock is strong and when it's crap.

 Watch for loose blocks in cracks and on ledges.
 Face holds may be rounded or sandy, and take some getting used to.
 Solid crack climbing skills are necessary.
 The cracks are generally vertical, have poor rests, and few face holds.
 The leader needs extra endurance to hang out in strenuous positions in order to place gear at least every 6 feet.
 Most climbers use athletic tape to protect their hands from abrasion.